Spatio-temporal analysis of extreme winter temperatures in Ireland: Introduction

-Irish winters are generally less severe compared to many countries at similar latitudes due to the regulating effect of the North Atlantic Ocean and the Irish Sea surrounding the island.
+Ireland's winters are generally less severe compared to many countries at similar latitudes due to the regulating effect of the North Atlantic Ocean and the Irish Sea surrounding the island.
 The winter of 2019 was the warmest on record for Ireland at 0.9°C above the 1961--1990 average winter temperature \citep{Meteireann2019}.
-However, in northern Europe, warming trends are contrasted with occasional, extreme cold events associated with variability in climatic oscillations, i.e., Arctic Oscillation (AO) and the North Atlantic Oscillation (NAO) \citep{Vihma2020}.
-The coldest temperatures in some parts of Ireland were observed as recently as 2010, for example, a record low of -17.5°C was observed in Co.~Mayo, Straide \citep{CHRISTIANSEN2018}.
-The extremely cold winter of 2009/10 was caused by an anomalously persistent negative phase of the North Atlantic Oscillation \citep{Cattiaux2010}.
-A similar event occurred in the winter of 1962/63, where a Scandinavian anticyclone, marked by a negative phase of the North Atlantic Oscillation, brought easterly winds over Ireland resulting in extremely cold temperatures \citep{Sippel2024}.
-Throughout the analysis, we highlight the winter of 2009/10 as the primary example of an unusually cold winter event given its more recent occurrence and its more abundant data availability.
+However, in northern Europe, warming trends are contrasted with occasional, extreme cold events associated with variability in climatic oscillations due to changes in the jet stream, i.e., Arctic Oscillation (AO) and the North Atlantic Oscillation (NAO) \citep{Vihma2020}.
+Exploratory investigations by \cite{McElwain2003} have identified significant relationships between temperature and the NAO index in winter on the west coast of Ireland.
+They note that `the future course of Irish climate [analysis] is undoubtedly going to be linked with large-scale atmospheric circulation".
+The coldest temperatures in Ireland since 1900 were observed as recently as 2010, e.g., a record low of -17.5°C was observed in Co.~Mayo, Straide \citep{CHRISTIANSEN2018}.
+The extremely cold winter of 2009/10 was caused by an anomalously persistent negative phase of the NAO \citep{Cattiaux2010}.
+A similar event occurred in the winter of 1962/63, where a Scandinavian anticyclone, marked by a negative phase of the NAO, brought easterly winds over Ireland, resulting in extremely cold temperatures \citep{Sippel2024}.
+Throughout the analysis, we highlight the winter of 2009/10 as the primary example of an unusually cold winter event, given its more recent occurrence and its more abundant data availability.